ReddyLab/CRADLE/README.md

 * Required Arguments
   -  -ctrlbw <br />
       Ctrl bigwig files.
-Un-noramlized files are recommended.
+Un-normalized files are recommended.
 Each file name should be spaced
   -  -expbw <br />
       Experimental bigwig files.
-Un-noramlized files are recommended.
+Un-normalized files are recommended.
 Each file name should be spaced.
   -  -l <br />
       Fragment length
   -  -r <br />